covid-19-au/covid-19-au.github.io/README.md

 ## Team member
-This site is developed and maintained by a volunteer team, mostly from Faculty of IT, Monash University:
+This site is developed and maintained by a volunteer team:

 ### Web Dev
 * Han Wang: freddie.wanah@gmail.com